 Many young people are often tricked into marriage and have no idea it’s going to happen, says Rebecca.
 “They may think they’re agreeing to a holiday in their parents’ homeland and suddenly find themselves in this chain of events over which they have no control.”

 Many girls and women forced into marriage suffer from sexual abuse and domestic violence.
 This may lead young people to self harm, run away, or even die due to suicide.
 Refusal can even place a young person at risk of murder (also known as honour killing).

 “My Dad threatened me by saying ‘If you run away, we’re going to kill you’,” says Sarah*.
 “I was only 15, and they were trying to force me into marriage with a man from Pakistan.
 I’d already seen my Dad put an axe to my sister’s throat when she’d refused to accept the forced marriage.”

 “A lot of girls have been taken out of education and kept prisoners in their own home,” says the FMU.
 “They’re taken overseas and married off.
 They might be raped continuously until they are pregnant.
 They may be told they’ll be cut off from the family, or that their parents will have a heart attack and die if they don’t agree to the marriage.”

 Can men be forced to marry?

 Yes, and the number is growing.

 Approximately 15% of the cases dealt with by the FMU are men, but it’s on the rise.
-“It’s hard for men to come forward because of the belief that they’re ‘macho’,” says Imran Rehman, a support worker for Karma Nirvana, an organisation that offers support and help for victims of forced marriage.
-“If men have issues in forced marriage or domestic violence, we can give one-to-one emotional support.
+“It’s hard for men to come forward because of the belief that they’re ‘macho’,” says Imran Rehman, a support worker for Karma Nirvana.
+“If men have issues involving forced marriage or domestic violence, we can give one-to-one emotional support.
 We understand the issues of what men and women are going through and can refer them to a refuge or safe house.